 How do you define podcasts in plain English?
 And why is it so much more than listening to repurposed radio?

 Podcasts are essentially a collection of recorded audio conversations focused on a particular theme or topic.
 For example, you could find episodes related to healthy eating, productivity, time management, or some other new skill.
-Alternatively, you can simply listen to people geek out about something you love - music or video games 🕹️.
+Alternatively, you can simply listen to people geek out about something you love -or video games 🕹️.

 A computer program would look for updates via the internet of podcast feeds and sync them to your iPod.
 Then you could listen to them anywhere.
 This was so popular that the name podcast has stuck ever since.